Welcome to the Order of the Arrow

 Chapter Adviser: Michael Hare

-One of the original chapters in the Cahuilla Lodge, the Wanakik chapter covers the cities of Riverside, Moreno Valley, Perris, Corona and Norco.
+One of the original chapters in the Cahuilla Lodge, the Wanakik chapter covers the cities of Riverside, Moreno Valley, Perris, Hemet and San Jacinto.

 The Chapter's name commemorates the Wanakikturn Cahuilla Indians.
 The Chapter calls themselves the "People of the Swirling Waters."